SimCity 4: God mode

-God mode allows players to design or terraform a selected tract of land where the city will be built.
-God mode also allows players to trigger disasters, including tornadoes and earthquakes among several others.
+God mode allows players to design or terraform a selected tract of land where the city will be built and permits players to trigger disasters, including tornadoes and earthquakes among several others.
 Players can select an area where a disaster will occur and even control the direction of certain disasters.
 Most terraforming tools are disabled after the city is named and founded.
 The player still has some terraforming tools made available in mayor mode, although they become very limited and expensive, and they can still trigger disasters at will.

 In addition to these abilities, god mode also gives the player tools to reconcile the borders of the cities, so as to fix any discrepancies created during the terraforming process, and a day/night cycle adjustment, so that one can make it always day, always night, or alternate between day or night in accordance with the in-universe game clock.
 Both the ability to reconcile the city edges and the ability to modify the day/night cycle are available even once the city has been established.